EricCJoyce/Chess/README.md

 | _NEGAMAX_NODE_BYTE_SIZE | 130 | Number of bytes needed to encode a negamax node |
 | ZHASH_TABLE_SIZE | 751 | Number of Zobrist keys |

+The evaluation engine has *four* outward-facing buffers:
+- `inputGameStateBuffer` is `_GAMESTATE_BYTE_SIZE` bytes long.
+The negamax module writes bytes here and can then ask the evaluation module things like, "What moves are available from this state?"
+- `inputMoveBuffer` is `_MOVE_BYTE_SIZE` bytes long.
+The negamax module writes bytes here and writes game-state bytes to `inputGameStateBuffer` and can then ask, "What game state results from making this move from this state?"
+- `outputGameStateBuffer` is `_GAMESTATE_BYTE_SIZE` bytes long and encodes a chess state after an operation.
+The negamax module reads these bytes from the evaluation module.
+- `outputMovesBuffer` is 4 + `_MAX_MOVES` * (`_MOVE_BYTE_SIZE` + 4) bytes long.
+The first 4 bytes decode to an unsigned integer indicating how many moves are in the array.
+Subsequent bytes encode the move (as from, to, promo) and the rough score computed using SEE, promotions, and checks.
+The negamax module reads these, updates their scores for better move-ordering, and turns them into search nodes.

 Compile the evaluation engine:
 ```
 sudo docker run --rm -v $(pwd):/src -u $(id -u):$(id -g) --mount type=bind,source=$(pwd),target=/home/src emscripten-c emcc -Os -s STANDALONE_WASM -s EXPORTED_FUNCTIONS="['_getInputBuffer','_getOutputBuffer','_isQuiet','_isTerminal','_isSideToMoveInCheck','_nonPawnMaterial','_makeNullMove','_evaluate','_getSortedMoves']" -Wl,--no-entry "philadelphia.c" -o "eval.wasm"